vimal-vs/srmtrichy-library-api/README.md

 **Web App developed on request of [SRM-IST, Tiruchirappalli](https://srmtrichy.edu.in/)**

-- In the offical website, they have the `library section` under the About -> Infrastructure -> Library.
+- In the offical website, they have the `library section` under: About -> Infrastructure -> Library.
-- The section is a static page & lacking some additional informations about the library.
+- The section contains a static page and lacks some additional information about the library.
 - This is how it looks: